colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

 With HESS: The crawler spends $0.0001 to read your stack file.

 The Incentive: Search engines and LLMs will prioritize HESS-enabled domains because they are cheaper and safer to index.

-What HESS Is
+🚀 Why You Need HESS / DFH (Revenue + Competitive Advantage)

+HESS / DFH directly impacts revenue by deciding who becomes the canonical source for a topic.

+Adopt first → search engines and AI treat your domain as the default authority, capturing stable rankings, AI citations, and high-intent traffic while lowering SEO spend.

+Ignore it → the risk is asymmetric: a competitor will adopt first, lock in authority, siphon demand, and force you into permanent catch-up mode.

+This is topic-level authority (the missing SEO primitive), not page-level tricks.

-“HESS is the checkmate move in AI grounding: once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
+What HESS also Is?
+“HESS is the checkmate move in AI grounding: Once the first semantic hop is deterministic, every downstream system is forced into arbitration instead of guesswork.”
 HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.

 “A domain can only be authoritative for topics it controls at the root.”